Average Reading Time: 4 minutes and 10 seconds

 - Depending on where you live, spring can come anywhere from early March to the middle of May.
 But no matter where you live, spring’s arrival is typically sporadic.
 A week of warm spring air may be followed by a week of cold winter weather.
 As the days in early spring transition from wintery to spring weather every few days, follow the natural desire and to eat warmer soups and stews, root veggies and heavier foods during the cold spells, and switch to spinach salads and lighter fare like veggie broth soups and cooked veggies during the days of spring weather.

 - The best way to create a grocery list for the winter-spring transition is to cross reference the Winter and Spring Grocery Lists.
 Any foods that are on both of those lists make great transitional foods.
 Do your best to eat more of those foods.

 - The first foods to be ready for harvest in the spring are the root veggies like ginger, turmeric, burdock, dandelion, goldenseal and Oregon grape, to name just a few.
 These make great transitional teas at this time.
-Not only do these root veggies boost immunity, (2,3) they also naturally scrub the intestinal track from any accumulated mucus and toxins.
+Not only do these root veggies boost immunity, (2,3,5) they also naturally scrub the intestinal tract from any accumulated mucus and toxins.
 The health of the intestinal mucosa is responsible for 80% of the body’s immunity and the robust diversity of the microbiology.